-As requested by TBS, the appended Statistical Reports cover a twelve-month period from April 1, 2018 to March 31, 2019.
+As requested by TBS, the appended Statistical Reports cover a twelve-month period from April 1, 2019 to March 31, 2020.
 The following are highlights of the Statistical Reports appended hereto:

-- EDC received one (1) new privacy request. - All requests were completed within the statutory timeframes provided by the Act. - No requests were carried over from the previous reporting period. - The appended Statistical Report provide information related to the types of exemptions applied to the completed requests.
+- EDC received five (5) new privacy requests. - All requests were completed within the statutory timeframes provided by the Act. - No requests were carried over from the previous reporting period. - The appended Statistical Report provide information related to the types of exemptions applied to the completed requests.